 What is a concept paper?
 Why is there a need to write a concept paper?
 How do you write it?
-This article explains the reasons why a concept paper must be prepared before writing a full blown research paper.
+This article explains the reasons why a concept paper is important before writing a full-blown research paper.
 It also provides a step-by-step approach on how to write it.

 I once browsed the internet to look for information on how to write a concept paper.
 It took me some time to find the information I want.
-However, I am not quite satisfied with those explanations because the discussion is either too short or it vaguely explains what a concept paper really is.
+However, I am not entirely satisfied with those explanations because the discussion is either too short, or it vaguely explains what a concept paper is.

-I somehow drew out some principles from these readings and came up with a concept paper in compliance with a request to come up with one.
-There are also differences in approach on how this should be prepared.
-Nobody complained in the output I prepared.
+Preparing a concept paper entails different approaches, but I somehow drew out some principles from these readings.
+I wrote a concept paper in compliance with a request to come up with one.
+Nobody complained about the output that I prepared.

-I was reminded once again when a colleague asked me the other day to explain what is a concept paper and how should it be written.
-He needs this information because students have been asking him on how to go about writing the stuff.
+I was reminded once again when a colleague asked me the other day to explain what is a concept paper and how to write it.
+He needs this information because students have been asking him how to go about writing the stuff.

 What is a Concept Paper and Why Do You Need It?